Ohio Condition women’s hockey mind coach, Nadine Muzerall talks to they throughout a November practice in Ohio Condition Skating Rink. Cre

 She has existed the game since, but Muzerall is not traveling in the rear seat.

-The champion of six national titles as both a person and coach for Minnesota, Muzerall has switched round the Ohio Condition women’s hockey program which was damaged by debate and scandal, leading the Buckeyes for their first back-to-back 20-win seasons along with a Frozen Four appearance with simply three seasons in the helm.
+The champion of six national titles as both a person and coach for Minnesota, Muzerall has switched round the Ohio Condition’s hockey program which was damaged by debate and scandal, leading the Buckeyes for their first back-to-back 20-win seasons along with a Frozen Four appearance with simply three seasons in the helm.

 Muzerall harnessed her relationship using the sport not just on early Saturday mornings, but many other days too.
 Whether or not this was in the pub, inside on the ground or on homemade backyard ice rinks, Muzerall couldn’t get enough hockey.